 THE RISE IN POPULARITY OF OPEN FINGER GLOVES

-While semi contact gloves or “Karate mitts” are often associated with point sparring, open fingered gloves or “MMA gloves” are more commonly used in full contact combat sports which typically involve heavy striking and/or grappling such as MMA, Brazilian Jiujutsu, Vale Tudo, Catch wrestling, full contact Karate, full contact Taekwondo, Sambo, Kudo, and full contact Lei Tai fighting.
+While semi contact gloves or “Karate mitts” are often associated with point sparring, open fingered gloves or “MMA gloves” are more commonly used in full contact combat sports which typically involve heavy striking and/or grappling such as MMA, Brazilian Jiujutsu, Vale Tudo, Catch wrestling, full contact Karate, World Taekwondo sanctioned matches, Sambo, Kudo, and full contact Lei Tai fighting.

 Open finger gloves are smaller than boxing gloves and are designed so that the wearer can effectively use his/her fingers while fighting.
 These gloves are generally made of either pure leather or synthetic leather and may weigh from 4 to 6oz and in some cases slightly heavier depending on the make and purpose.
 Open finger gloves are usually classified into three main types:

 - GRAPPLING GLOVES